NBISweden/AGAT/docs/gxf.md

       ##sequence-region {seqname} {start} {end}
         /

-Here an example of GFF2:
+Here is an example of GFF2:

     ##gff-version 2
     SEQ1	EMBL	atg	103	105	.	+	0